The role that Rotary clubs play in supporting the NYSF can not be over-stated

 Today, Rotary clubs around Australia continue to play a key role in supporting the NYSF to deliver its mission, by conducting selections for the NYSF Year 12 Program.

-- Contact their local schools’ science departments to make sure there is awareness of the NYSF opportunity for current year 11 students.
+- Contact their local schools’ science departments to make them aware of the NYSF opportunity for current year 11 students.

-- Support students who are successful in gaining selection by either contributing to the cost of participating in the program or helping them to contact local businesses or supporters who could contribute.
+- Support students who are successful in gaining selection by either contributing to the cost of participating in the program or helping them to raise funds by contacting local businesses or supporters who could contribute.

-There is no limit to the number of students that a Rotary club can endorse for District selection.
-It is not compulsory for a Rotary club to offer funding for participation in the NYSF for any student that it endorses.
-However, Rotary clubs must discuss with students the level of the financial contribution available — if at all — when they are endorsing applications.
+However, clubs must discuss with students the level of the financial contribution available — if at all — when endorsing applications.
 This avoids confusion and disappointment, and families then understand the level of their own financial contribution.
-Students from disadvantaged and diverse communities are encouraged to speak with their Rotary club about their situation.
+Students from disadvantaged and diverse communities are encouraged to speak with their club about their situation.
 Information on your nearest Rotary club is here.

 - Is the student able to demonstrate a genuine interest in science, technology, engineering and maths (STEM)?